-In Mr H's case, at the outset he gave Options "permission to liaise directly with CLP Brokers in respect of all matters regarding my pension arrangement."
-And it seems the application form was pre-populated by CL&P. So the steps which CL&P took can fairly be said to have been such as to 'bring about' the transfer from Mr H's existing personal pension into the Options SIPP - they had sufficient causal potency to satisfy the requirements of article 26 of the RAO.
+In Ms R's case, at the outset she gave Options permission to liaise directly with CL&P in respect of all matters regarding her pension arrangements.
+And it seems the application form was mostly pre-populated by CL&P. So, the steps which CL&P took can fairly be said to have been such as to 'bring about' the transfer from Ms R's existing personal pension into the Options SIPP - they had sufficient causal potency to satisfy the requirements of article 26 of the RAO.

-I am therefore satisfied CL&P carried out regulated activities, and so, breached the General Prohibition.
+I am therefore satisfied CL&P carried out regulated activities, and therefore breached the General Prohibition.
 And any one regulated activity is sufficient for these purposes so this test would be met if CL&P had only undertaken arranging (which, for the reasons I have set out, I do not think is the case).

-Did Mr H enter into an agreement with Options in consequence of CL&P's actions?
+Did Ms R enter into an agreement with Options in consequence of CL&P's actions?

-I'm satisfied the SIPP was opened in consequence of the advice given, and arrangements made, by CL&P. If CL&P had not contacted Mr H, advised him to transfer his existing personal pension to a SIPP with Options in order to invest in Store First, and then made the arrangements for that to happen, I'm satisfied he would not have entered into an agreement with Options.
+I'm satisfied the SIPP was opened in consequence of the advice given, and arrangements made, by CL&P. If CL&P had not advised Ms R to transfer her existing personal pension to a SIPP with Options in order to invest in unregulated investments, and then made the arrangements for that to happen, I'm satisfied she would not have entered into an agreement with Options.

-Would the courts conclude it is just and equitable for the agreement between Mr H and Options to be enforced in any event?
+Would the courts conclude it is just and equitable for the agreement between Ms R and Options to be enforced in any event?

-Having carefully considered this, I'm satisfied a court would not conclude it is just and equitable for the agreement between Mr H and Options to be enforced in any event.
+Having carefully considered this, I'm satisfied a court would not conclude it is just and equitable for the agreement between Ms R and Options to be enforced in any event.
 I think very similar reasons to those mentioned by the Court of Appeal in the Adams case apply here:

 - A key aim of FSMA is consumer protection.
 It proceeds on the basis that, while consumers can to an extent be expected to bear responsibility for their own decisions, there is a need for regulation, among other things to safeguard consumers from their 'own folly'. - While SIPP providers were not barred from accepting introductions from unregulated sources, s27 FSMA was designed to throw risks associated with doing so onto the providers.
-Authorised persons are at risk of being unable to enforce agreements and being required to return money and other property and to pay compensation regardless of whether they had had knowledge of third parties' contraventions of the general prohibition. - As set out above Options was aware, or ought to have been aware: - Mr Wright featured on the FSA's list of alerts about unauthorised individuals and businesses. - It had not been privy to CL&P's company accounts. - CL&P was offering cash incentives to consumers and therefore acting "completely against all rules". - The investment did not proceed until these things were known or ought to have been known to Options and so it was - or should have been - open to it to decline the investment.
+Authorised persons are at risk of being unable to enforce agreements and being required to return money and other property and to pay compensation regardless of whether they had had knowledge of third parties' contraventions of the general prohibition. - As set out above Options was aware, or ought to have been aware: - Mr Wright featured on the FSA's list of Alerts about unauthorised individuals and businesses - It had not been privy to CL&P's company accounts. - CL&P was offering cash incentives to consumers and therefore acting "completely against all rules". - The investment did not proceed until these things were known or ought to have been known to Options and so it was or should have been open to it to decline the investments.

-So, I'm satisfied s27 FSMA offers a further and alternative basis on which it would be fair and reasonable to uphold Mr H's complaint.
+So, I'm satisfied s27 FSMA offers a further and alternative basis on which it would be fair and reasonable to uphold Ms R's complaint.

-Is it fair to ask Options to compensate Mr H?
+Is it fair to ask Options to compensate Ms R?